Pascal Dombis: Life and work

 Dombis's work has been shown in numerous exhibitions around the world and is part of several public and private collections.
 In 2005 Dombis started to work on spam proliferations and realized several installations at Château de Linardié in Senouillac.
 In collaboration with the London-based sound artist Thanos Chrysakis, he developed BLINK, an interactive digital video art installation based on the blinking experience.
 Blink was first displayed at the Slought Foundation in Philadelphia in 2006.
 Recent exhibitions include the digital art biennial of São Paulo where he realized a monumental outdoor digital print installation of 300 square meters.
 His work was included in the 2008 retrospective Imaging by numbers: a historical view of the computer print at the Mary and Leigh Block Museum of Art in Evanston, Illinois.

 In 2010, Dombis realized Text(e)~Fil(e)s, a monumental 252 meter long floor ribbon commissioned by the French Ministry of Culture for the Palais-Royal in Paris.
 Composed of thousands of written text lines borrowed from various authors who have written on the Palais Royal, this temporary installation invited visitors to a stroll while reading a single text or experiencing a non-linear reading.

 In 2013, Dombis participated in Noise, an official collateral show of the 55th Venice Biennale of Art, based on Joseph Nechvatal’s book Immersion Into Noise.
 He presented Post-Digital Mirror, a large lenticular piece that follows the observer’s movements and produces organic and irregular shapes and lines.

-At the end of year 2015, Pascal Dombis, in collaboration with Gil Percal, installed in Perth, Australia, Irrational Geometrics, an monumental installation of digitally printed glass and LED lighting, bringing a European perceptive to the city landscape.
+At the end of year 2015, Pascal Dombis, in collaboration with Gil Percal, installed in Perth, Western Australia, Irrational Geometrics, a monumental installation of digitally printed glass and LED lighting, bringing a European perceptive to the city landscape.
 In 2016, Pascal Dombis and Gil Percal created Ligne-Flux, a permanent glass public artwork that covers the entire under-face of a footbridge which links 2 buildings of the École nationale supérieure d'architecture in Strasbourg France.
 Ligne-Flux was commissioned by the French Ministry of Culture.
 Based on line-curve proliferation and random color, the artwork produces a vibrant visual effect as one walks under the bridge and offers another kind of mapping in which networks, connections and flows come into play.

+Pascal Dombis lives and works in Paris.